Old World Christmas at the Osthoff

 "If you look at the tag, it says, 'A tradition to cherish,' '' Vaclav Cinadr said.
 "But what kind of tradition is an ornament made in China?"

-As she carefully packs up six glass swans, Nadia Cinadr lowers the price even more, to $17.50 for the whole box.
+As she carefully packs up six glass swans, Nadia Cinadr lowers the price even more.
 "This is very traditional," she says approvingly.
 "In Europe, you will see a swan on every tree."

 Most of the goods come from a single village near Moscow, where Anderson negotiates for them using her "30 words of Russian."
 For years, she's been selling her finds at the Osthoff.